The programme provides doctors, physiotherapists and osteopaths interested in sport and exercise medicine with:

 Sport and Exercise Medicine II

-*Examination date subject to change.
+*dates may be subject to change.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit